mojaloop/reporting-hub-bop-shell/README.md

 ## How to develop

-There are a number of rules that need to be followed to ensure good conding standards and keep the application structure compliant with the other Modusbox React applications.
+There are a number of rules that need to be followed to ensure good coding standards and keep the application structure compliant with the other Mojaloop React applications.

 Before starting writing code, make sure you follow the [coding guidelines](./docs/coding-guidelines.md).